txdv/basho_docs/source/languages/en/riak/ops/advanced/configs/secondary-index.md

 ### Migrating an Existing Cluster

 **Warning**: this should be done with caution to avoid overburdening your cluster.
-This will involve migrating alldata on any given node to other nodes in the cluster, resulting in higher than usual network and disk I/O.
+This will involve migrating all data on any given node to other nodes in the cluster, resulting in higher than usual network and disk I/O.

 These steps will remove a node from the cluster, enable a backend that supports 2i, and re-add it to the cluster.